Disabled man died in Mt Roskill after being coached to commit arson, court hears

 "He was doing just what she had coached him to do."

-Defence lawyer Sam Wimset, in his opening statement, said Ewart's death was a tragic event but his client had no role in it.
+Defence lawyer Sam Wimsett, in his opening statement, said Ewart's death was a tragic event but his client had no role in it.

 She did not coach him, form a plan with him, or help him light the fire, he said.